-Progressive Multifocal Leukoencephalopathy
+Progressive Multifocal Leukoencephalopathy (PML)

 Tysabri has been increasingly utilized as a disease-modifying therapy in RRMS, though clinical use of this drug has been limited from the outset by the risk of progressive multifocal leukoencephalopathy (PML).
 PML is a viral brain infection caused by the JC virus, which, when not discovered and treated early, can typically lead to severe disability or death.
-(Many people are exposed to the JC virus [JCV], which typically remains dormant; however, it may become activated and infect the brain when one's immune system becomes weakened, a condition that may result from immunosuppressive drugs.)
+Many people are exposed to the JC virus (JCV), which typically remains dormant; however, it may become activated and infect the brain when one's immune system becomes weakened, a condition that may result from immunosuppressive drugs.

-Following a suspension of the drug in 2005 after two MS patients in Tysabri clinical trials developed PML, Tysabri was re-released in 2006.
-Once projected as a universal risk of approximately 1 in 1,000, based on Tysabri's pivotal trial data, new data presented and published in 2012 allow for the risk of Tysabriassociated PML to be estimated with increasing precision.
+Once projected as a universal risk of approximately 1 in 1,000, based on Tysabri's pivotal trial data, new data presented and published in 2012 allow for the risk of Tysabriassociated PML to be estimated for each individual with increasing precision.

-Three risk factors for Tysabri-associated PML have since been identified that allow for the classification of individuals by relative risk of PML.13 The most important risk factor for PML is the presence of antibodies to the JC virus.
-Roughly 50 to 60 percent of adults carry the JCV antibodies, which can now be determined by a simple blood test.
+Three risk factors for Tysabri-associated PML have since been identified, allowing for the classification of individuals according to their relative risk of PML.23 The most important risk factor is the presence of JC-virus antibodies.
+Roughly 50-to-60 percent of adults carry the JCV antibodies, which can now be determined by a simple blood test.

 The JCV Antibody Program (STRATIFY-2) began in April 2010, enrolling more than 30,000 people with MS, and will continue for several more years.
 Testing for JCV antibodies was added to the FDA label for Tysabri in 2012.
-The JCV antibodies assay is available through Quest Labs, at no charge to patients if ordered with the "STRATIFY JCV" test form (available from Quest and Biogen Idec).
-People testing negative for JCV antibodies are at risk for becoming JCVpositive by approximately 2 to 3 percent per year.
-Current recommendations are to re-test JCV antibodies status every six months in JCvirus negative people on Tysabri therapy.
+The JCV antibodies assay is available through Quest Diagnostics, at no charge to patients if ordered with the "STRATIFY JCVTM" test form (available from Quest and Biogen).
+People testing negative for JCV antibodies are at risk for becoming JCV-positive by approximately 2-to-3 percent per year.
+Current recommendations are to re-test JCV antibodies status every six months in JC-virus negative people on Tysabri therapy.
+Some neurologists may opt to test JC-virus status more frequently, though this goes beyond the current FDA guidance.

 The second risk factor for the development of Tysabri-associated PML is the duration of Tysabri treatment.
-Risk for PML in JCV-positive people increases the longer Tysabri is used.
+Risk for PML in JCVpositive people increases the longer Tysabri is used.
 The risk is small in the first year of treatment with Tysabri, likely less than 1 in 1,000.
 In the second year, this increases to approximately 1 in 500, and beyond two years on Tysabri, the risk increases further.

-The third risk factor for the development of Tysabri-associated PML is prior treatment with immune-suppressing medications such as Cytoxan[®] (cyclophosphamide), Novantrone[®] (mitoxantrone), or other chemotherapy agents.
+The third risk factor for the development of Tysabri-associated PML is prior treatment with immune-suppressing medications such as Cytoxan[®] (cyclophosphamide), Novantrone (mitoxantrone), or other chemotherapy agents.
 Standard injectable MS disease-modifying therapies (interferons and Copaxone, listed earlier) are not considered immune suppressants, and use of these prior to Tysabri does not increase the risk of PML.

-As of Fall 2013, approximately 370 cases were reported of PML14 with Tysabri, while more than 100,000 people have been treated with this medication.
+As of Fall 2014, approximately 517 cases were reported of PML24 with Tysabri, while more than 130,000 people have been treated with this medication.
 The FDA labeling of Tysabri has been updated to further quantify the risk.
 The new labeling also notes the increased risk from previous use of immunosuppressive medications.

 Although PML is always serious, it is no longer always fatal.
 Early recognition and the quick removal of Tysabri using a procedure called plasmapheresis have improved the outcomes.
 Early PML diagnosis and treatment increases the survival rate to 80 percent (although often with disability).
-With riskassessment based on the three risk factors, and careful consideration regarding how long someone with MS (who is JCV-positive) chooses to remain on Tysabri, the hope is that new cases of PML can be drastically minimized in the future.